Semi-compactness and multiple oscillating pulses in kink scattering: Numerical Results

 Another type of structure also appears for $v\lesssim v_c$: the presence of one-bounce windows.
 This specific type of one-bounce collision is exemplified for $n=3$ in the Figs. \ref{phi2d}a-c, which show the scalar field at the center of mass $\phi(0,t)$ as a function of $t$.
 There one can see that after the collision, the scalar field oscillates one (Fig. \ref{phi2d}a), two (Fig. \ref{phi2d}b) or three (Fig. \ref{phi2d}c) times around the minimum $\phi=-1$, returning to the original minimum $\phi=1$ after the bouncing.
-This pattern was already observed in the modified sine-Gordon \cite{pey1} and hybrid models \cite{adalto6}.
+This pattern was already observed in hybrid models \cite{adalto6} and the modified sine-Gordon \cite{campbell} .

 The number of oscillations during the bouncing has a structure, as shown in the Fig. \ref{osc}.
 There one can see the number of oscillations in the one-bounce windows as a function of initial velocity.
 Note from this figure that the thickness of resonant structure decreases with $v$, when the number of oscillations during the bouncing increases.
 In particular, the scattering described in the Figs. \ref{phi2d}a-c corresponds, respectively, to the first three one-bounce windows from Fig. \ref{osc}.